1983–84 Aberdeen F.C. season

-Aberdeen F.C. competed in the Scottish Premier Division, Scottish Cup, League Cup and European Cup Winners' Cup in season 1983–84.
-They won their third Scottish League championship, won the Scottish Cup for the third successive year and reached the semi-finals of both the League Cup and the European Cup Winners' Cup.
+Aberdeen competed in the Scottish Premier Division, Scottish Cup, League Cup and European Cup Winners' Cup in season 1983–84.
+They won their third Scottish League championship, won the Scottish Cup for the third successive year and won the 1983 European Super Cup.
+They also reached the semi-finals of both the League Cup and the European Cup Winners' Cup.